 Obreht’s first book, The Tiger's Wife, earned the Orange Prize in 2011.
 Inspiration for this story originated from the death of Téa Obreht’s grandfather; she and her family are originally from Belgrade, Serbia.
 The Tiger’s Wife is a complex story set in the war-torn Balkans and the main character, Natalia, is coping with the loss of her grandfather.
 Mystical characters include the deathless man and the tiger’s wife.

-Just published on August 13, Inland is a cinematically-rich historical saga of benevolent ghosts, a charismatic camel and devastating drought.
+Just published on August 13, Inlandopens a new window is a cinematically-rich historical saga of benevolent ghosts, a charismatic camel and devastating drought.
 It is inspired by the obscure history of a defunct U.S. military experiment of camels imported as pack animals in the American desert; human handlers immigrated with the camels, traveling from the Middle East.
 Obreht discovered a podcast, “Stuff You Missed in History Class”, that revealed this history.
 Her new book offers the complexity of a Serbian immigrant’s years of struggle as a fugitive while in a parallel narrative, one day spreads out for the whole novel with a frontier woman maintaining her family with stoicism as their well runs dry.
 With prescient-like themes of immigration, drought, manifest destiny and Indigenous self-determination, Inland is rooted in our collective hopes for the American West and a story of two adventures that lead toward a shared discovery.
 This gritty & mystical story is gleaning much deserved accolades.

 This quote by James Galvin is featured at the beginning of Inland: